troymessina/PhysicsArtOfModeling/03Vectors.md

 * d) Which vectors are equal to the negative of one another?
 :::
 :::{note}Problem 3.3
 While visiting Manhattan, New York, you make the journey between the sights listed in [](#tab:Vectors:prob3.3).
-Calculate the displacement and velocity vectors for each step of the journey.
+Calculate the displacement and velocity vectors for each step of journey.
-* a) Draw this journey to scale on a piece of graph paper.
+* a) Draw this journey's displacement vectors to scale on a piece of graph paper.
 * b) Write the vectors in matrix notation.
 	* $\vec{r} = (x, y, z)$
 	* $\vec{v} = (v_x, v_y, v_z)$